roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 ```
 I'm only going to focus on the important parts of this file:
 - `package myawesomecontract;` this is the package name to which this proto file belongs to, in this case, it's just the name of the smart contract
-- `message hello_arguments` is actually divided in 3 parts:
+- `message hello_arguments` is actually divided into 3 parts:
-    - `message` this indicates that we're creating a new proto message
+    - `message` this indicates that we're declarin a new proto message
     - `hello` is the name of the smart contract function this message describes
     - `arguments` means that this message describes the arguments of the function, in our case, the `hello` function
 - `message hello_result` as you can guess is the message that describes the `result` of the function `hello`